gitter-badger/kuzminki/README.md

 ORDER BY "created" DESC
 LIMIT 10
 ```
-You can use conditions with a cached query.
-The arguments will match the value in a given column (=)
+You can use dynamic conditions with a cached query.
+The arguments will match the value in a given column.
 ```scala
 val newUsers = db
   .select(user)